KetroSithole/KetroSithole/README.md

 # Hi, I'm Ketro Sithole! 👋

-I specialize in Risk and Data Analytics, leveraging expertise in Software Engineering, Data Engineering, and Data Science to build scalable, data-driven solutions.
-With over 3 years of experience, I focus on predictive modeling, IT risk strategies, and backend optimization across diverse industries.
-Proficient in Python, Java, SQL, PySpark, and statistical analysis, I deliver impactful results with a strong emphasis on balancing risk and reward.
+I specialize in Risk and Data Analytics, combining expertise in Software Engineering, Data Engineering, and Data Science to build scalable, data-driven solutions.
+With 3+ years of experience, I focus on predictive modeling, IT risk management, and backend optimization across diverse industries.
+Proficient in Python, Java, SQL, PySpark, and statistical analysis, I deliver impactful results by balancing risk and reward.
+Currently, I am a 3rd-year BSc Computer Science student at the University of Pretoria with strong interests in AI, Software Development, Data Science, and Machine Learning.
 ## Tech Stack

 <p align="center">